Stakada/TutorQ/README.md

 The four cards show : new students for this week, new students of this quarter, total time (hr) of this quarter, and total accesses of this quarter.

-The general statistics visualize the usage of center for the last 7 days.
+The general statistics visualize the usage of center for the last 7 days, and it can be looked up by a center.
+The default data is all center.

 Administrators can select a center.
 They add notification in "Notification" card, and it will be shown in the student page.